AndresMaldonado200338/Eureka-Service-Discovery/README.md

 ## :gear: Customer Service Configuration

 1.  **Customer Service** is a project that creates a microservice for customer management which will be attached to our Eureka panel.
 You need to download the CUstomer Service **[here](https://github.com/AndresMaldonado200338/Customer-Service)**.
-2. Follow the steps to run **Customer Service**, ensuring the port in `eureka.client.service-url.defaultZone` it is deployed on matches the one you have in the `server.port` of your `application.properties` file in this project.
+2. Follow the steps to run **Customer Service**, ensuring the port in `eureka.client.service-url.defaultZone` must be the same as the `server.port` in your `application.properties` file in this project.

     In this project:
     ```properties